Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 SetBeam <Beam | Suit>
 ```

 Some items always play specific built-in sounds, even if you don't specify anything. `DisableDropSound` in actual filters disables this behaviour.
-In FS, use `PlayDefaultDropSound` with a boolean value, eg `PlayDefaultDropSound false`.
+In FS, use `PlayDefaultDropSound` with a boolean value, eg `PlayDefaultDropSound False`.

 Examples: